Get the most out of your whirlwind trip

 Go wild at Werribee

 Round out your weekend by going on safari at Werribee Open Range Zoo.
-The Savannah focuses predominately on African species, so you'll encounter lions, rhinos, giraffes, gorillas, elephants, hippopotamuses, zebras, and more.
-The gorillas hang out in what is supposedly one of the largest gorilla exhibits in the world at 6,000 square metres, and they're often as interested in you as you are in them—it's the ultimate case of 'monkey see, monkey do'!
+The Savannah focuses predominantly on African species, so you'll encounter lions, rhinos, giraffes, gorillas, elephants, hippopotamuses, zebras, and more.
+The gorillas hang out in what is supposedly one of the largest gorilla exhibits in the world at 6,000 square metres, and they're often as interested in you as you are in them — it's the ultimate case of 'monkey see, monkey do'!